-Despite this, and never having bumped into each other in the street or verbally chatted, in some weird way, I feel like I know this stranger.
-I know his daily routine; eating dinner at 19:00 on the couch, his sons visiting from time to time, no partner, enjoys reading the newspaper in the morning, and likes inviting his friends over to watch the football (but only when AFC Ajax are playing!).
+He always eats dinner at 7 PM on the couch, his sons visiting from time to time, has no partner, enjoys reading the newspaper in the morning, and likes inviting his friends over to watch football (but only when AFC Ajax are playing!)

-But it’s not only my neighbour and me: many people live in what can only be described as a shop window.
+But it’s not only my neighbour and I: many people live in what can only be described as a shop window.

-If you have seen ‘The Truman Show’ with Jim Carey, this manner of living can only be described as a conscious form of surveillance.
+If you have seen The Truman Show with Jim Carey, this manner of living can only be described as a conscious form of surveillance.

 I’ve made two conclusions from living in the land of no curtains:

-- After living in the Middle East for a few years and internalising a more conservative outlook, I’m beginning to ‘go Dutch’ in more ways than one, and get on board with this open-minded mentality!
+After living in the Middle East for a few years and internalising a more conservative outlook, I’m beginning to ‘go Dutch’ in more ways than one.
+It’s safe to say that I can get on board with this open-minded mentality!

-- Don’t consider moving to the Netherlands to open up a successful curtain shop because it will more than likely fail
+Don’t consider moving to the Netherlands to open up a successful curtain shop because it will more than likely fail.

 What do you think about the Dutch and their lack of curtains?
 Have you been guilty of peering into someone’s house?
 Let us know in the comments below!